nakayama-kazuki/202x/threejs/en/readme.md

 ## My Super Special Duper Animation Function

 Now that AdSense implementation is settled, I want to brush up on the overall UX.
 In my Three.js apps, `WebGLRenderer` rendering adopts animation expressions overall, but I want to adopt similar UX for rendering regular HTML elements (such as dialog displays) as well.
-However, I don't want to disperse animation-related descriptions like CSS `@keyframes` definitions.
-Here's an implementation I came up with to manage it simply and centrally with JavaScript code only.
+However, I don\'t want to disperse animation-related descriptions like CSS `@keyframes` definitions.
+Here\'s an implementation I came up with to manage it simply and centrally with JavaScript code only.

 ```
 function autoTransition1(in_elem, in_shorthand, in_start, in_end) {